julia-wrobel/registr/README.md

 <img src="README_files/figure-gfm/plot_2subjs-1.png" style="display: block; margin: auto;" />

-Our software registers curves by estimating *t*.
+Our software registers curves by estimating $t$.
 For this we use the function `registration_fpca()`.

 ``` r